-We are now offering daily paddleboard & kayak rentals and regularly-scheduled sea kayak tours at Crescent Beach State Park.
+We are now offering paddleboard & kayak rentals and regularly-scheduled sea kayak tours at Crescent Beach State Park.

-Please note that there is a small fee to enter the park ($6 for each Maine resident, $8 for each non-resident).
+Please note: There is a small fee to enter the park ($6 for each Maine resident, $8 for each non-resident).

 KAYAK & paddleboard RENTALS